Voigländer in Wien Portrait Petzval 290mm F3.6 very early

-Yes, you're reading that correctly, there is no 'and Braunschweig'.
-Looking up the serial number, you will find that the lens was made in the very early year 1850.
-At that time Voigtländer was still a small scale manufacturer in Wien.
-Sure he was famous for beeing the first optical manufacturer to introduce the Portrait Petzval lens to the photographic community, but his workshop featured around 80 people and they produced only around 400 lenses each year.
-This is one of those very few.
+Looking up the serial number, you will find that the lens was made in the very early year 1852.
+At that time Voigtländer did just move from Vienna to Braunschweig Germany.
+He was famous for beeing the first optical manufacturer to introduce the Portrait Petzval lens to the photographic community.
+Just a couple of months after Frederic Scott Archer introduced the wetplate proccess to the photographic community this very lens was made and sold.

 Condition: the lens is in a nice and authentic condition.
 The brass of the lens comes with a warm golden tone, which shows light wear.
 The lens was carefully cleaned and not polished to leave the patina intact but still seal it for future decades.
-The lens was made before the waterhouse era (1858), but it was retrofitted with a waterhouse slot later on (a service that was mostly done by Voigtländer themselves).
+The lens was made before the waterhouse era (1858), but it was retrofitted with a waterhouse slot later on (a service that was mostly done by Voigtländer themselves), and there is even a fitting stop included.
 The glass is in a great condition, it shows a minimal cleaning marks and specs here and there but is overall crispy clear.

 has about 290mm focal lenght (11.5") and an open aperture of

 F3.6.
 It will work best for 5x7 and 8x10 format with a nice petzval character especially at portrait distance.
 But be carefull since this is a very early lens, it still might have chemical focus.

 Lens comes with a fitting flange, waterhouse stop and a very nice wooden lenscap!

 Germany - 20 eur

 Worldwide - 120 eur

 *(the site offers only 2 shipping variations, DE and worldwide. buyers from EU please either contact me beforehand for a reduced EU cost, or after buying so i can send a refund over the difference)